Hospice Care Providers in Washington

 Median Monthly Cost

-Washington's costs for hospice-related services, such as home health aide, are significantly higher than the national average, with a 11.7% increase.
+Washington's costs for hospice-related services, such as home health aides, are higher than the national average.
+For instance, home health aide services cost 11.5% more than the national average.

 | Care Type | Monthly Cost | vs. National |